 This approach both met the project’s challenging timescales, and delivered the necessary flexibility to introduce new mobile-specific features and functionality in line with Sodexo’s strategic roadmap.

 To provide the client with added confidence in the suitability of this approach, a low-fidelity, working proof-of-concept was first built to demonstrate key elements of the app, such as integration with payment provider SagePay.
 Having validated this crucial integration, development then began using the hybrid mobile application development framework Cordova, with the team working in 2-week Agile sprints to support the regular delivery of working features and functionality.

-Development work focused on the core features that had been identified for the MVP, including login processes, user dashboards, search and filtering, and an eWallet to view new and redeemed eVouchers.
+Bespoke development work focused on the core features that had been identified for the MVP, including login processes, user dashboards, search and filtering, and an eWallet to view new and redeemed eVouchers.
 To provide access to these vouchers, the Box UK team also created a custom API that integrates the Discounts application with Sodexo’s Employee Benefits platform.

 It was crucial that the API support complex exclusion rules, to ensure the correct product content is always displayed to users based on their specific subscription.
 As Box UK also manages the ongoing development of the Employee Benefits platform for Sodexo, the team was able to apply extensive domain knowledge here – including an in-depth understanding of the associated dependencies and risks – to safeguard accurate content delivery without compromising on performance and the end-user experience.

 Box UK’s deep domain knowledge proved beneficial throughout the course of development, helping ensure that areas of potential code weakness and regression issues were identified and mitigated against from the outset.
 All code was also subjected to stringent test coverage, and architectural decisions validated, to guarantee the security, stability and scalability of the application.